 3. Signs you should call your doctor

-“If you suspect that you or your child has chickenpox, consult your doctor,” advises Dr. Jani.
+“If you suspect that you or your child has chickenpox, consult your doctor,” Dr. Jani advises.
 “He or she can usually diagnose chickenpox by examining the rash and noting the presence of accompanying symptoms.
-Your doctor can also prescribe medications to lessen the severity of chickenpox and treat complications, if necessary.
+Your doctor can also prescribe medication to reduce the severity of chickenpox and treat complications, if necessary.
 Be sure to call ahead for an appointment and mention you think you or your child has chickenpox to avoid waiting and possibly infecting others in a waiting room.”

 Call your doctor if you or a loved one experiences: